Miriam Nelson (choreographer)

 Miriam Nelson (born Miriam Lois Frankel; September 21, 1919 – August 12, 2018) was an American choreographer, dancer, and actress.
+She choreographed many of Hollywood's Golden Age dance routines.

 Career

 Nelson first performed at Casa Manana in New York, where she danced with Van Johnson in the nightclub's revue.
-She debuted on Broadway in Sing Out the News (1938)..
+She debuted on Broadway in Sing Out the News (1938).

 Nelson was a contract performer with Paramount.
-She worked in films such as Double Indemnity, Tea for Two and Breakfast at Tiffany's.
-She worked with people such as Judy Garland and Doris Day.
+She debuted on Broadway in 1938, and can be seen in 1944's classic film-noir Double Indemnity as Barton Keye's secretary, and 1961's Breakfast at Tiffany's, as Harriet at Holly Golightly's party.
+She worked with stars like Gene Kelly, Judy Garland, Doris Day, Ingrid Bergman, Fred Astaire and Bette Davis.

 Personal life

 Nelson was married to actor Gene Nelson from 1941 to 1956.
 In 2009, she published a biography, My Life Dancing with the Stars.
 She died on August 12, 2018, at the age of 98.